 I have started working on truthmaking for my thesis and have never stopped.
 Truthmaking, I believe, is the rightful heir to the correspondence theory of truth and the (core of the) key insight of realism.
 Like many others, I came to truthmaker theory through David Armstrong, criticising his particular, necessitarian, take on it in the talks I gave at the "Twenty Years After" colloquium on truthmakers in Aix-en-Provence (11th of December 2004, draft paper here, cf. below), and then at the ANU, the AAP 2005, the ECAP 5 and in Geneva.
 This work was included as ch.
 5 and 6 into my thesis.
 A version of this was published, with a (rather disappointing) reply by Armstrong as "A World of Truthmakers" in Metaphysics and Truthmakers (ed.
 Jean-Maurice Monnoyer) 2007, Frankfurt a.M.: Ontos, pp. 105-156.
 My criticism of Armstrong's necessitarianism also formed the substance of my review of his 2004 book, which appeared in Mind 118(472), 2009, pp. 1101-1105.

 Truthmaking may well be important, but what is it?
 Over a series of talks (in 2007, 2008, 2009, 2010, 2011 and 2012), I have been developing the ideas that truthmaking is itself a form of explanation, and that metaphysical explanation can be contingent.
 In "Truthmaking is Explanation by Things" (first presented in Geneva in 2007 and then in 2011 at the "Truthmaking and Explanation" conference, in Barcelona, Glasgow, Göttingen and 2018 finally in Zürich), I try to spell out what I take to be the hidden nature of truthmaking: being made true by something is being true because of it, where being-true-because-of is a cross-categorical relation between truth-bearers on the one and things on the other hand.
-Building the explanation inside the relation, in terms of "because-of" and not of "because", allows us to answer some recent criticisms of truthmaking to the effect that claiming that some truth has a truthmaker, or even that something specific is a truthmaker for it, is not terribly explanatory: truthmaking is not explanatory in the sense that it provides truthmakers as explanatia, but rather because it itself is a (ontological, metaphysical) form of explanation.
+Building the explanation into the relation, in terms of "because-of" and not of "because", allows us to answer some recent criticisms of truthmaking to the effect that claiming that some truth has a truthmaker, or even that something specific is a truthmaker for it, is not terribly explanatory: truthmaking is not explanatory in the sense that it provides truthmakers as explanatia, but rather because it itself is a (ontological, metaphysical) form of explanation.
 It also allows us to see what is wrong with recent attempts to satisfy some (putative) 'truthmaker requirement' by 'cheating', claiming e.g. that some past-tense sentence is true because it was made true (rather than: because it is now being made true).
 Cheating is not ok because it gets the explanatory relation wrong: the claim is not that some sentence is now true because of how the world is now (e.g. because the world is such that such-and-such was the case), but rather that the sentence is true because of the world - and for this to be true, the world (or whatever smaller part of it is the truthmaker) has to exist at the time of its truthmaking.

 I also like ontological commitment, even though I do not think that we are just committed to the truthmakers of our claims (or rather: the putative truthmakers, or the possible ones, or something like this).
 We are also committed to whatever is fully grounded in what we are committed to.
-Commitment is not something to be afraid of (... says the marital priest); but it is not easy to define (Quine did not manage).
+Commitment is not something to be afraid of (... says the marital priest); but it is not easy to define (even Quine did not succeed in doing so).
 In "A Voluntarist Criterion of Ontological Commitment" (cf. ch.
 4 of my thesis and "Getting a Grip: Ontological Commitment and Truthmaking" (handout), and talks in 2011, 2014 and 2016a/2016b), I try to characterise (voluntary) commitment to the existence of something in terms of the identity inferences one is willing to accept: if you believe that it follows from x being F and y being G that something is F and G, then you are committed to x=y.

 I think a stronger argument can be made: not just are we able to commit ourselves to the existence of some thing, there also have to be some things we may, if we want, commit ourselves to.
 In "Why Is There Some Rather Than Nothing" (based on talks given in 2006, 2007, 2016 and 2017), I discuss three anti-thing views of decreasing generality: ontological nihilism - there is nothing at all; generalism (aka qualitativism) - there are no particulars, everything is general; stuff monists - there are no individuals, nothing is properly countable.
 I argue that all these three views are mistaken: nihilism is self-refutating, for it cannot provide a ground for its own truth; the feature-placing language of the generalists cannot account for the combination of properties, i.e. the fact that two properties may be had by the same thing (many over one); the stuff monists cannot properly express the commonality of features, the (I think) Moorean fact that there is objective similarity (one over many).